 Ciena (CIEN) Gains But Lags Market: What You Should Know

-Coming into today, shares of the developer of high-speed networking technology had lost 3.15% in the past month.
-In that same time, the Computer and Technology sector lost 1.12%, while the S&P 500 lost 2.23%.
+Coming into today, shares of the developer of high-speed networking technology had lost 3.62% in the past month.
+In that same time, the Computer and Technology sector gained 1.35%, while the S&P 500 gained 0.67%.

 Investors will be hoping for strength from CIEN as it approaches its next earnings release.
-On that day, CIEN is projected to report earnings of $0.63 per share, which would represent year-over-year growth of 8.62%.
+The company is expected to report EPS of $0.63, up 8.62% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $828.61 million, down 14.4% from the year-ago period.

-CIEN's full-year Zacks Consensus Estimates are calling for earnings of $2.98 per share and revenue of $3.53 billion.
-These results would represent year-over-year changes of +41.23% and -1.15%, respectively.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.67% lower within the past month.
-CIEN currently has a Zacks Rank of #4 (Sell).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 6.86% lower.
+CIEN is holding a Zacks Rank of #4 (Sell) right now.

 The Fiber Optics industry is part of the Computer and Technology sector.
 This industry currently has a Zacks Industry Rank of 249, which puts it in the bottom 2% of all 250+ industries.